ekhtan/Allele-specific_RNA_seq/README.md

 # Allele-specific RNAseq Analysis

-Model organism -- <i>Arabidopsis thaliana</i>
+Model organism -- *Arabidopsis thaliana*

 Trials and tribulations of allele-specific RNA seq analysis

-Attempting to use the latest methods for Arabidopsis Combination of Trinity, WASP, salmon, EdgeR?
+Combination of Trinity, salmon, WASP, and EdgeR?

 Test dataset used is the one from Nodine, 2012: http://www.ncbi.nlm.nih.gov/pubmed/22266940